 Why are you a baker?

-What sets your style apart from other bakers?
+What sets your baking style apart from other bakers?

-If you had to be doing something other than baking, what would it be?
+If you had to do something other than baking, what would it be?

 I would love to be a crazy brilliant physicist or a pyrotechnician.

 What advice would you give to bakers just entering the industry?

 Work hard and have respect for every part of the process.
 Pay attention to the economics of it all.
 Work every shift offered.
 Find something to like about every part of your day — learn to enjoy repetitive tasks, heavy lifting.
 Keep learning — take classes, read books, ask questions and never be afraid to admit you don't know something.
 Get involved with the Bread Bakers Guild — they are a storehouse of information and opportunity.